MerlinofMines/EasyCommands/docs/EasyCommands/commands.md

 #My List: [1,2,3]
 ```

-Breaking from a While/Until/When Conditional command only breaks out of the immediate While/Until/When Conditional command.
-If you perform a while/until/when inside a while/until/when , and break from the inner for each, it will continue iterating through the outer while/until/when.
+Breaking from a While/Until/When command only breaks out of the immediate While/Until/When command.
+If you perform a While/Until/When inside a While/Until/When, and break from the inner while/until/when, it will continue iterating through the outer While/Until/When.

 ```
 set j to 0